-For confirmed coronavirus cases, reported illnesses have ranged from mild symptoms to severe illness and death.
+People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure.

 The best way to prevent illness is to avoid being exposed to this virus.